Raphael40/Java-Course/05_project/02_MovieLibrary-class.md

 <br>

 And finally we can make a `getMovies` method to return the entire library.
-For this we can just return the ArrayList.
+For this we can just return the List.

 <details>
 <summary>getMovies() method</summary>

 ```
-public ArrayList<Movie> getMovies() {
+public List<Movie> getMovies() {
-    return movies;
+    return this.movies;
 }
 ```